Hema6-ai/Unified-Predictive-Intelligence-Decision-System/README.md

 Matplotlib

-Applications
+                             14. Real-World Applications

 Credit risk decisioning

-Fraud intervention systems
+Fraud detection and intervention

 Customer risk segmentation

-Policy-driven machine learning deployment
+Policy-driven machine learning systems1.
+Project Overview

+This project demonstrates how machine learning should be built, evaluated, and deployed when decisions, accountability, and real business impact matter.